ucfopen/UDOIT/README.md

 [![Join UCF Open Slack Discussions](https://ucf-open-slackin.herokuapp.com/badge.svg)](https://ucf-open-slackin.herokuapp.com/)

 # Universal Design Online content Inspection Tool

+Note: This is the "Classic" version of UDOIT.
+It is no longer in active development.
+You can find the latest version of UDOIT in the [main branch](https://github.com/ucfopen/UDOIT/tree/main).

 UDOIT enables faculty to identify accessibility issues in Canvas by Instructure.
 Scan a course, generate reports, and provide resources to address common accessibility issues.

 In late 2013, the proposal submitted by UCF's Center for Distributed Learning won Instructure, Inc.’s Canvas Grant in the higher education category.
 The $10,000 grant was awarded to UCF – CDL to take an existing tool and further develop this solution into what is now known as UDOIT.